-Companies are now in an arms race to capture and capitalize on data gleaned from consumer trends.
+Companies are now in an arms race to capture and capitalize on customer intelligence data gleaned from consumer trends.
 That’s why airlines and hotels are going to great lengths to collect and analyze data in an effort to better understand their customers and offer highly personalized customer service.
 Here’s a look at what the travel industry is doing today to attain, and utilize, a true 360-degree customer view.

 Painting a picture of each customer with big data

 Most hotels and airlines try their best to employ data sitting in a customer relationship-management (CRM) system or loyalty database.
 However, to paint a full picture of the customer, the CRM approach needs to be augmented with the collection and analysis of information from secondary touchpoints such as online booking, customer service calls and social media activity.

 Shashank Nigam, author of Soar: How the World’s Best Airline Brands Delight Customers believes that many hospitality brands are only scratching the surface in terms of utilizing customer information.
 “Airlines particularly are in their infancy in terms of big data,” explains Nigam.
 “However, collecting data is just the first step.
 They need to drive actionable insights from that data, and create a competitive [customer service] advantage.”
 As a direct result, hospitality brands are now deploying data collected from all manner of sources for more customized service interactions.